cincibrainlab/signalflow-stacks/README.md

 ## Selecting an Image:

 We maintain a set of image definitions in the cincibrainlab/signalflow-stacks GitHub repository.
-The main images have distinct progenitors and will eventually be combined.
+Sources for each image are maintained in this repository as branches.

 ![SF panel](sf-stacks-panel.png)